gitting-around/swrob-01-Exercises/Matlab and ROS/ExerciseGettingStartedWithTurtlebot3.md

 ```
 /etc/netplan/50-cloud-init.yaml
 ```
-You can edit the file either though SSH, if you can access the Raspberry Pi, otherwise, you can mount the SD-card on your Linux computer and edit the file.
-Note that intentation is important in the YAML-file.
+You can edit the file either though SSH, if you can access the Raspberry Pi through its existing network connection.
+Otherwise, you can mount the SD-card on your Linux computer and edit the file.
+Note that indentation is important in the YAML-file.

 Restart the Turtlebot and wait for it to connect to your hotspot.
 On your hotspot, note the IP-address assigned to the Turlebot.